logic-and-applications/rocq-lna/README.md

 ### When there are dependency conflicts when installing `opam pin add LnA`

 You may need a more recent version of `opam`.
-Upgrading opam by large amount is not always the easiest process, but we found that deleting the entire opam directory before installing a newer version using step 3.3 usually works.
+Upgrading opam is not always the easiest process, but we found that deleting the entire opam directory before installing a newer version using step 3.3 usually works.

 ### When coq files are highlighted, but the `Coq Goals` screen does not appear

 This can have multiple causes.

-- Check the if the `vscoq.path` setting is a valid path to the `vscoqtop` file.
+- Check if the `vscoq.path` setting is a valid path to the `vscoqtop` file.
 To find the settings you can search for VsCoq in the left activity bar, then click the little `manage` gear and click on Settings.
 The path to your `vscoqtop` should be displayed in the `VsCoq: Path` setting.
 Changing this path will only take effect after fully closing and re-opening VS Code.
 - VsCoq does not work with invalid Rocq file names, so check that the file name is a valid Rocq file name.
 Rocq file names must end in `.v` and cannot have special characters other than `-`.

 ### When the `intros` tactic in the test file is not highlighted red